Tobel158/docs/docs/Concepts/glossary.md

 ## Peg

 A currency rate that directly tracks an asset's price.
-The peg for UST is the price of USD, and the ideal peg ration is 1:1.
+The peg for UST is the price of USD, and the ideal peg ratio is 1:1.

 ## Pools

 Groups of tokens.
-Liquidity pools represent total amounts of available tokens in the market.
 Supply pools represent the total supply of tokens in the market.

-## PoS
+## Proof of Stake

 Proof of Stake.
 A style of blockchain where  validators are chosen to propose blocks according to the amount of coins they hold.